Professor Matt Sanders

 Professor Sanders' Triple P parenting system has now helped approximately 4 million children and their families.
 It is used in more than 25 countries and has been translated into 21 languages other than English.
-More than 75,000 practitioners have been trained it its delivery.
+More than 88,000 practitioners have been trained in its delivery.

 Professor Sanders is the author of more than 360 publications, including more than 300 peer-reviewed articles, and has written or co-written 62 books, including the popular Every Parent: A Positive Approach to Children's Behavior.
 His work has inspired three international TV series, including the UK's high-rating Driving Mum and Dad Mad.

 Professor Sanders has consulted and advised governments at senior policy levels in Australia, Canada, UK, Eire, Switzerland, New Zealand, Singapore, Japan, Iran, Germany, France, Sweden, Belgium and the Netherlands.